secure-software-engineering/sootdiff/README.md

 ## License
-SootDiff is licensed under the LGPL license, see LICENSE file.
+SootDiff is licensed under the MIT license, see LICENSE file.
 This basically means that you are free to use the tool (even in commercial, closed-source projects).
-However, if you extend or modify the tool, you must make your changes available under the LGPL as well.
-This ensures that we can continue to improve the tool as a community effort.